Statewide Sexual and Domestic Violence reports are available... Read More

 Watching children while their mothers are still on property, giving the mothers time to get tasks, such searching for jobs or writing a resume, or for relaxation and respite.
 Childcare can include many activities, including arts and crafts, reading, playing outside.
 This can also include mentoring and tutoring children.
+CPR certification is required.

 Life skills classes are offered, and are a chance to offer and teach your skills to the residents of the emergency shelter and transitional housing.
 Ideas for classes can be discussed.
 Past classes have included parenting classes, cooking on a budget, stress management, and more.

 Translating documents from English into different languages appropriate to our shelter’s needs.
 Helping to interpret for shelter residents for whom English is a second language, making sure they understand Avalon policies, and that we at Avalon understand their needs, wants, and goals.

 Accompanies survivors of domestic violence and sexual assault as they go through the courts and legal system.
 This can include going to court with survivors, helping with police reports, and acting as a source of information and support.

 Helps as an assistant to shelter staff, working with them as an extra set of hands.
 This can include helping with intakes, taking Helpline calls, working with shelter residents to help meet their goals and giving them support.